dylan-smith/secrets-demo-start/README.md

 first thing that all hackers claim.*

 ## How to use it
-In order to install and run it, check out the [original demo](https://github.com/octodemo/WebGoat) created by @bas
+In order to install and run it, check out the [original demo](https://github.com/octodemo/WebGoat) created by @nickliffen

 #### `codeql.yml`
 Workflow with the CodeQL analysis.
 Runs at 0:00 UTC on Sunday.